edezhic/prest/README.md

 * Grass(SCSS) - simple to start and scalable for complex projects, does not enforce anything.
 * TypeScript - type and memory safety all the way down, writing browser code in Rust is painful DX
 * Axum - elegance and possibility to use without runtime for the SW.
-* Tokio+Hyper - currently the most popular http server stack, but thanks to axum's flexibility can be replaced in the future
+* Tokio - currently the most popular async runtime
 * GlueSQL - uniform and familiar interface over any storage even on the client.
+* Rustls - rust all the way down + potentially improved security due to cleaner code.